Home favorite Sinner records his first win over top-ranked Djokovic at ATP Finals

 “Here I managed to play the most important points in the best way.
 There was a bit of tension when I lost the second set, it was very hard, but together with you (the crowd) we won together.”

-The umpire had to tell the fans to be quiet several times during the enthralling encounter as they fervently cheered the Italian player on and also booed Djokovic several times.
+The umpire had to tell the fans to be quiet several times during the match as they fervently cheered the Italian player on and also booed Djokovic several times.

 The 36-year-old Djokovic, who normally enjoys huge support in Italy, lapped up the boos and even encouraged the fans to up their hostility toward him.